Contact Us Today (424) 372-3112

 Use of a firearm

 If you used a gun to commit any of the felony crimes listed above, a prison term of up to 10 years will be added to your sentence.
-Once again, it's important to note the gun doesn't need to be loaded or even operate to receive the enhancement.
-The phrase, “use of a firearm,” is broadly defined and includes just the display of the gun.
+Once again, it's important to note the gun doesn't need to be loaded or even operated to receive the enhancement.
+The phrase “use of a firearm” is broadly defined and includes just the display of the gun.

 Firing a gun